-Shopify offers over 100 payment processors (probably more than any other platforms), including the most popular names such as Stripe, 2Checkout, PayPal or Authorize.
-This is great news except for the fact that Shopify will charge you a transaction fee (2.5% to 0.5% depending on your plan) unless you use its own payment gateway – Shopify Payments.
+This is great news, except for the fact that Shopify will charge you a transaction fee (2.5% to 0.5% depending on your plan) unless you use its own payment gateway – Shopify Payments.

-Shopify provides high flexibility when it comes to shipping.
-You can configure your shipping rates (free shipping, flat rate, depending on region, etc).
-With the Advanced Shopify plan, you can also unlock the third-party calculated shipping rates, so you can show customers the current courier prices at checkout.
+With the Advanced Shopify plan, you can also unlock the third-party calculated shipping rates, showing customers the current courier prices at checkout.

 The number of available languages depends on your current Shopify plan:

-– Advanced Shopify, then you can translate up to five languages.
+- Basic Shopify, Shopify, Advanced Shopify, then you can translate up to 05 languages

 Selling with multiple currencies is also supported by Shopify.
 When applying this function, your customers can view prices in your store, pay for their orders at checkout, and receive refunds in their local currency.

 The conversion rate is set up by default based on the real-time foreign exchange rate.
 If you want to change the currency, you can lock in a fixed rate for each currency manually.